Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

     Leona: let me guess you got your butt kicked by one of those people behind you.

     Aarock: No I never did.
 Xenos, my Mentor at the time warned me if I rest/sit on my pedestal for to long that it might start to sink.
-As we all no he was killed by a rouge cyber.beast stronger than I could imagine.
+As we all know he was killed by a rouge cyber.beast stronger than I could imagine.
 I was powerless to help him.
 I only got in the way.
 Only If I was stronger I thought If had just listened to his words.
 That day I learned that you can never have enough power.

 - Aarock switches with Harmony